deinstapel/cpupower/README.md

 You are now ready to use this extension!

+> Note: This extension currently only supports Gnome **3.28**, **3.36**, ***3.38**, and **40**.
+Gnome 41 is **not** officially supported!
+However, you **might** get the extension running by disabling Gnome's version check with `gsettings set org.gnome.shell disable-extension-version-validation true`.
+But please note that this not only affects this extension but **all** installed Gnome shell extensions and might severely affect system stability!

 </details>

 ---

 You are a developer or sysadmin and are looking for ways to install this extension directly from the git repository?
 Read on!
 The section below will explain in detail how to do so.

+### Additional for prerequisites for Installation via Makefile

+In order to use the Makefile you need the following packages:

+ - make
+ - gettext
+ - glib2 tools
+ - zip and unzip
+ - tar

 ### Installing for another (admin) user